 Traditionally regarded as a more entry-level design, flat decks offer a true skate feel.

-Just like your favorite skateboard, concave allows for better board control and more leverage for initiating flip and varial tricks.
-Concave also allows for better foot control and more pop on your Ollies.
+Just like your favorite skateboard, concave allows for better board control and more leverage for initiating flip tricks and varial tricks.
+Concave also allows for better foot control and more pop on your ollies.